lucafrance/lucafrance.github.io/index.md

 ## Experience 💼

-I have 10+ experience in IT transformation projects, including introducing Agile practices, change management, process analysis and optimization, and test management.
+I have 10+ experience in IT transformation projects, including introducing Agile practices, change management, process optimization, and test management.
 My customers include large international organizations in Insurance and Automotive

-When I don't generate value to my customers, contributing on [GitHub](https://github.com/lucafrance) or writing on my [blog](https://lucaf.eu/blog) about [project management](https://lucaf.eu/tags.html#Project%20Management) and [AI](https://lucaf.eu/tags.html#AI).
+When I am not generating value for my customers, I enjoy contributing on [GitHub](https://github.com/lucafrance) or writing on my [blog](https://lucaf.eu/blog) about [project management](https://lucaf.eu/tags.html#Project%20Management) and [AI](https://lucaf.eu/tags.html#AI).

-I also like to learn and [write](https://lucaf.eu/tags.html#Scrum) about Scrum, which is a great framework to follow in its entirety or just used as an inspiration.
+I also like to learn and [write](https://lucaf.eu/tags.html#Scrum) about Scrum, which is a great framework whether followed in its entirety or just used as an inspiration.
 This is why I created [Scrum.wiki](https://scrum.wiki) to promote and share its [values](https://scrum.wiki/Scrum%20Values).

 ## Certified Scrum.org Professional | PRINCE2 Foundation 📜